spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

 "jw00042-o001_s00000002_niriss_gr150r_f150w_cal.fits", where "s00000002" is the source id.

-NIRCam, MIRI, and NIRISS WFSS observations also have a defined set of sources, and those data still go through ``exp_to_source``, but the reorganized data products are not saved as intermediate files because there may be hundreds or thousands of sources in a single exposure.

-The reorganized sets of data are sent to subsequent steps to process and combine all the data for one source at a time.
+NIRCam, MIRI, and NIRISS WFSS observations also have a defined set of sources, and those data are reorganized for subsequent steps to process and combine all the data for one source at a time.

 CR-flagged exposures